raedatoui/learn-opengl-golang/README.md

 4- [**MathGL**](https://github.com/go-gl/mathgl) - A pure Go 3D math library
 `go get github.com/go-gl/mathgl`

+This package is the equivalent of the GLM library and probably has all the functionality but after some differences.
+I didnt dive too deep into it, but I am getting different matrices when running the same sample in C++ with glm vs Go with mgl32.

 To test that the installation is working, try the examples from go-gl.